nk412/nk412.github.io/src/photoblog/greenland.md

 <hr>

 <br><br><br>
 Maybe that's what keeps calling.
-All that space and there's nothing to hide behind.
-Not for the mountains, not for the ice, not for the dogs.
-Not for you.
+Here, at the edge of what's habitable, among all this space, life goes on, just differently.
+Ankle-high, lying low.

 ::bleed:manybergs.avif